strvcom/react-native-hero-carousel/README.md

 </div>
 A highly customizable, performant carousel component for React Native with advanced animations, auto-scrolling capabilities, and infinite scrolling support.
 Built with React Native Reanimated for smooth, native-level performance.

+**✨ Compound Pattern** - Clean, intuitive API with `HeroCarousel.Provider`, `HeroCarousel.Item`, and `HeroCarousel.AnimatedView`
-**✨ Context-Based Configuration** - All carousel settings are configured through the context provider for a clean, centralized API.
+**✨ Context-Based Configuration** - All carousel settings are configured through the provider for a clean, centralized API.

 ## Features